ETC-UA/LeafAreaIndex.jl/README.md

 If you just want the pixels in a zenith range, `pixels(polarimg, pi/6, pi/3)` will return a vector with pixels faster.
 A shortcut `pixels(polarimg)` is translated to `pixels(polarimg, 0, pi/2)`.

+The segments function can further splits these ring pixels in n segments (eg. for clumping calculation).
+It returns a vector with n elements, each a vector with segment pixels.

 Some methods for automatic thresholding and LAI determination:

     thresh = threshold(pixels(polarimg))